 3. Switch to gentler skin-renewing ingredients

 Your skin’s got enough going on with freezing temps and Sahara-dry indoor settings.
-Now’s not the time to keep harsher ingredients in the mix.
+Now’s not the time to have harsher ingredients in the mix.

-Still, you can combat the visible signs of aging with more winter-friendly ingredients.
+Still, you can combat the visible signs of aging with products featuring winter-friendly ingredients.
 Take bakuchiol, for example, the retinol-like plant extract with a gentle profile.
-In a study on sensitive skin types, bakuchiol was proven both tolerable and effective in promoting a healthier appearance of photodamaged skin.2 Effective with fewer undesirable effects, it’s the ideal addition to your winter skincare routine.
+In a study on sensitive skin types, bakuchiol was proven both tolerable and effective in promoting a healthier appearance of photodamaged skin.2 So, if you’re looking for an alternative to retinoids, it’s the ideal addition to your winter skincare routine.

 4. Sunscreen is still a non-negotiable